Se Me Sigue Olvidando

-"Se Me Sigue Olvidando" is a ballad written and produced by Rudy Pérez and performed by Puerto Rican-American singer-songwriter José Feliciano on his studio album Te Amaré (1986).
+"Se Me Sigue Olvidando" (I Keep Forgetting It) is a ballad written and produced by Rudy Pérez and performed by Puerto Rican-American singer-songwriter José Feliciano on his studio album Te Amaré (1986).
 The song reached number six on the Billboard Hot Latin Songs chart.

 Marc Anthony version

 Puerto Rican-American salsa singer-songwriter Marc Anthony covered "Se Me Sigue Olvidando" on his second studio album Todo a Su Tiempo (1995).
 Billboard critic John Lannert cited "Se Me Sigue Olvidando" and "Nadie Como Ella" as one of the albums "upbeat entries".
 Anthony's version was recognized as one of the best-performing songs of the year at the 1996 ASCAP Latin Awards.